Filtering¶

 Search string fields¶

-Prefix field name with like_
+Prefix field name with like_:

 /collection?like_field=foo